One of the most common questions we get is: what is a messaging app?

 We’re at the beginning of this medium.

-Messaging games won’t evolve by accident - they’ll evolve because developers experiment with them.
+Messaging apps won’t evolve by accident - they’ll evolve because developers experiment with them.

 If you’re curious about what happens when: